 Scientists make Xanax out of alprazolam.
 Doctors prescribe this drug as an alternative to Valium.
 Unfortunately, some people use Xanax and alcohol together to achieve a heightened sense of relaxation or euphoria.
-Once someone has an addiction to these substances, the right rehab can help with their recovery journey.
+Once someone has an addiction to these substances, the right residential treatment program can help with their recovery journey.

 What Is Xanax?

 Doctors use Xanax to treat anxiety and panic attacks.
 It is a kind of benzodiazepine.
 This type of tranquilizer medication works to depress the central nervous system.
-By depressing the nervous system, Xanax is able to reduce the symptoms of panic and anxiety disorders.
+By depressing the nervous system, Xanax can reduce the symptoms of panic and anxiety disorders.

 The Dangers of Xanax and Alcohol